pace-neutrons/Horace/documentation/add/11a-sqw-compression-implement.md

 project which is beyond the scope of this document.

 Alex proposes that the threading only be done in mex-C++ with the parent Matlab code strictly sequential.
-Consequently any threading in Matlab is not specified.
+Consequently any the choice of any threading method in Matlab is not specified.
 In C++ there are now native threads.

+### Caching of vector intermediates in calculate_qw_pixels2

+The recruitment of the calculate_qw_pixels2 method for the decompression raises the issue of recalculation of detector vector properties, i.e. the scattering and final wavevectors.
+The detector bank stores the detector orientation as angles (polar, azimuthal) and conversion to unit vectors requires evaluation of their trigonometric functions possibly multiple times.
+The cost of these conversions can be reduced by caching their results up front before the read/decompression cycle commences.